History and Legends of a Galaxy Far, Far Away

 Flashbacks, embedded narratives, and stories taking place over long periods

 With very few exceptions, I have placed long narratives at their most current moment in history.
-I will occasionally refer to them within the Events and Dates column if it helps place another story more accurately.
-Flashback and embedded narrative tales will have two placements, the past marked "Flashback" and the present placed without special designation in its "current" spot on the timeline.
+Flashback and embedded narrative tales will have two placements, the past marked "past" and the present placed without special designation in its "current" spot on the timeline.
 Generally I recommend reading everything in its “present” position, particularly since there is often a question of historicity when a story is being related by one character to another, but I fully understand the desire to read the stories in the context of their original setting, as well (particularly with this recent fixation with imbedded narratives), which is why I provide the option.

 Role-Playing Games (RPGs)